-- ❖ All the visited schools are serving of hot cooked MDM maintaining regularity. - ❖ The students and guardians of the visited schools expressed their satisfaction about the quality and quantity. - Children accustomed to health and hygiene in washing hands, plates/dishes before & after taking meal. - ❖ Green leafy vegetables are used in preparation of MDM. - Training of cook-cum-helpers found effective.

-- Under privileged women particularly mothers of the students are drawn from the locality as cook-cum - helpers for MDM. - ❖ Health check up of students, though not regular, but are being maintained. - 2.20 Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best / innovative practices. - 1.
-Plates and glasses:- Arrangement to provide plates and glasses for taking MDM has been undertaken.
+- ❖ All the visited schools are serving of hot cooked MDM maintaining regularity. - ❖ The students and guardians of the visited schools expressed their satisfaction about the quality and quantity. - Children accustomed to health and hygiene in washing hands, plates/dishes before & after taking meal. - ❖ Green leafy vegetables are used in preparation of MDM. - \ Training of cook-cum-helpers found effective. - ❖ Under privileged women particularly mothers of the students are drawn from the locality as cook-cum helpers for MDM. - ❖ Health check up of students, though not regular, but are being maintained. - 2.20 Case Studies / Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best / innovative practices. - ❖ Plates and glasses:- Arrangement to provide plates and glasses for taking MDM has been undertaken.
 State Fund of Rs.
-93.66 crore has been released for purchase of Plates and glasses, out of which Rs.
-62.67 crore have been utilized to procure 79.95 lakh units and distributed to the students.
-In this year all purchase/distribution will be completed.
+93.66 crore has been released for purchase of Plates and glasses.
+Till date 10977780 units have been procured and distributed to the students.